Potato 2.1: Instance Display, Visual AI, and Span Linking

 model: "gpt-4o"

-detail: "auto"Anthropic Vision — Claude with vision capabilities for image understanding and classification.
+detail: "auto"Anthropic Vision uses Claude's vision capabilities for image understanding and classification.

 ai_support: